aassou/factory-management-frontend/README.md

-# ImmoERP Migration: Frontend
+# Factory Management: Frontend

-This is a Symfony / React project, where we are working on transforming an existing project build with legacy code (PHP) to a modern web application using Symfony 5.3 and React 17.0.2.
+This is a React project, designed to manage small industrial factories by consuming and providing data and business login through the API.

 ## Requirements